kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 - **Interfaces**

-    We will store all Service interfaces within this folder (e.g. `IStorageService`)
+    We will store all Service interfaces within this folder (e.g. `IStorageService` & `IProductService`)

 - **Domains**